 Robert Michael Kay plays his quirky-catchy soul songs on piano like his life depends on it.
-His piercing falsetto and gritty baritone backed by those unmistakeable thundering ivories are the complex expression of a complex singer-songwriter.
+His piercing falsetto and gritty baritone backed by those unmistakeable thundering ivories are the well-honed expression of a complex singer-songwriter.

 Playing songs from his upcoming release ‘Bliss’, whether engaging his agile yet powerful voice with some deep and emotive lyric or ferociously pumping out a piano groove, it is clear that movement is as much a part of his creative process as the music itself.